How safe is your small business from a hacker attack?

 Is your firm’s data secure?

 One data breach from last year struck me as a particular interesting case.
-Jala Transport, a small North London moneylender, were fined £5,000 by the Information Commissioner’s Office (ICO) for a data breach.
+Jala Transport, a small North London moneylender, were fined £5,000 (external link) by the Information Commissioner’s Office (ICO) for a data breach.

 This case was particularly unfortunate, as the breach occurred when the owner’s briefcase was stolen from his car when he stopped at a junction.
 This contained the unencrypted personal details – including names, addresses, phone numbers and passport numbers – of approximately 250 company clients.